msupply-foundation/conforma-web-app/docs/internal/admin/Localisation.md

 ## Localisation development

-To have access to our context file with all the strings to be localised just import `contexts/Localisation`.
-Note that you would need to be inside a React component or React hook to be allowed to be using the localisations hook.
-For fixed enum (defined in the Database) localisation import the `utils/hooks/useLocalisedEnums` file.
+To access localised strings,  just import the `useLanguageProvider` hook from `contexts/Localisation`.
+Note that you  need to be inside a React component or React hook to be able to use the localisations hook.
+For localised enums (defined in the Database) import the `utils/hooks/useLocalisedEnums` hook.

 ### How localisation works?